spacepy/spacepy/Doc/source/quickstart.rst

     >>> import spacepy.empiricals as emp
     >>> ticks = spt.tickrange('2002-01-01T12:00:00','2002-01-04T00:00:00',.25)

-calls the tickrange function from spacepy.time and makes a Ticktock object with times from midday on January 1st 2002 to midnight January 4th 2002, incremented 6-hourly::
+calls :func:`time.tickrange` and makes a Ticktock object with times from midday on January 1st 2002 to midnight January 4th 2002, incremented 6-hourly::